Alaska - practical info

 It is very far from them also from a climate and geographic point of view.
 To reach it by land you have to cross Canada as it is positioned in the north-western extremity of North America and borders to the north with the Arctic Sea and to the west and south with the Pacific Ocean.

 Planning a motorcycle trip in Alaska is not impossible provided you evaluate carefully timings, routes, equipment, reference areas.
-This territory is enormous: around 10 times the average surface of the other 49 states; living there is difficult: think that of the 311 million people in the USA, only 800 thousand reside in Alaska, half of which are in the metropolitan area of Anchorage (but which is not the capital).
+The territory is enormous: around 10 times the average surface area of the other 49 states.
+And living here is difficult: just reflect on the fact that of the 332 million people in the USA, only a little over 732,000 reside in Alaska, almost half of them in the metropolitan area of Anchorage (which is not, however, the capital).
 Important cities with over 10 thousand dwellers are only 5: Fairbanks, College, Juneau, Kodiak, Ketchikan.
 In contrast to these figures there’s the extension of these urban areas which sees, in the US context, three cities of Alaska at the top positions.